 FACT: Genetics can be complicated and more studies are being done on this.
 While many who are diagnosed with Type 1 Diabetes may have no family history; research shows genetic factors play an important role in disease susceptibility.
 The pattern of inheritance is complex, and the development of disease is thought to be determined by an interaction between genetic predisposition and environmental triggers.

 MYTH: People with Type 1 Diabetes shouldn’t have children –

 FACT: Women with Type 1 Diabetes who manage their diabetes well during pregnancy can give birth to healthy babies.

 MYTH: Type 1 Diabetes is the bad kind –

 FACT: All types of diabetes are serious.
 Type 1 and Type 2 Diabetes being the most common types.
 But with proper management, people with diabetes can live relatively normal, healthy lives.

 MYTH: Adults can’t get Type 1 Diabetes –

-FACT: Type 1 Diabetes does not discriminate – it affects babies, children, teens, and adults.
-While type 1 diabetes usually develops in children or adolescents, diagnosis as an adult does happen.
+FACT: Type 1 Diabetes does not discriminate - it affects babies, children, teens, and adults.
+While type 1 diabetes develops in children or adolescents, diagnosis as an adult happens as well.
 Which is why the name Type 1 Diabetes no longer goes by “Juvenile Diabetes”.